darrenjkt/SEE-MTDA/README.md

 In this section, we provide instructions specifically for the [Baraja Spectrum-Scan™](https://drive.google.com/file/d/16_azaVGiMVycGH799FX2RyRIWHrslU0R/view?usp=sharing) Dataset as an example of adoption to a novel industry lidar.
 Please modify the configuration files as necessary to train/test for different datasets.

 ### 1. SEE
 In this phase, we isolate the objects, create meshes and sample from them.
-Firstly, run the docker image as follows:
+Firstly, run the docker image as follows.
+For instance segmentation, a single GPU is sufficient.
 ```
 # Run docker image for SEE
-bash docker/run.sh -i see
+bash docker/run.sh -i see -g 0

 # Enter docker container.
 Use `docker ps` to find the newly created container from the above image.
 docker exec -it ${CONTAINER_NAME} /bin/bash